Saghen/frizbee/README.md

 ### Implementation

 1. **Prefiltering**: When `max_typos = Some(x)`, perform a fast prefiltering step on the haystacks to exclude any items that can't match the needle
-    - **Bitmask:** if `haystack.len() < 24`, creates a u64 bitmask where each bit represents the existence of a character in the range `[33, 90]`. `XOR` the bitmask of the needle and haystack together, to get the number of characters from the needle missing in the haystack.
-Doesn't check order but combined with the SIMD smith waterman, it's faster to perform a rougher prefiltering step when `haystack.len() < 24`
-    - **Memchr:** if `haystack.len() >= 24 && max_typos < 2`, uses the `memchr` crate to ensure the haystack contains the entire needle with a tolerance of `max_typos` missing
-    - if neither of the above apply, no prefiltering will be applied
+    - Loads the haystack in 16 byte chunks (128-bit SIMD) and checks for the presence of each character in the needle sequentially.
+    - Notably, while iterating over the needle chars, the implementation does not check that the previous needle character comes before the current one, within a 16 byte chunk.
+This results in a ~40% speed-up but requires that we perform a backward-pass to check the number of typos.
+    - This approach is ~3x faster than the `memchr` implementation used in Nucleo
 2. **Bucketing**: Group the haystacks by length into buckets of various haystack lengths (`4`, `8`, `12`, ...) until the bucket reaches `$LANES` items, where `$LANES` is the number of available SIMD lanes
     - If the item would cause excessive memory usage, or we don't have a bucket big enough for the haystack (currently max bucket size is `512`), fallback to a greedy matcher
 3. **Smith Waterman Forward Pass**: When a bucket is full, perform SIMD smith waterman on `$LANES` items at a time
-4. **Smith Waterman Backward Pass**: If `max_typos != None` and we didn't use the `memchr` prefilter method, perform a backward (alignment) pass to find the number of typos in the haystack
+4. **Smith Waterman Backward Pass**: If `max_typos != None`, perform a backward (alignment) pass to find the number of typos in the haystack
-    - If `opts.matched_indices = true`, perform a second backward pass to find the indices of the matches
 5. **Finalize:** Optionally sort (`opts.sort`) and return the matches

 ## Ideas